jarviss4334/loversworld/README.md

 ## 🌟 Features

-- 🔐 **Private Rooms** with unique 4-digit PIN
+- 🔐 **Private Rooms** which only locks 2 persons this avoids the privacy concerns
 - ⚡ Real-time messaging
-- 💬 Instagram-style chat bubbles
+- 💬 Whatsapp Like UI
 - 📱 Mobile-friendly UI
 - 👀 Typing indicators
 - 🎨 Beautiful animations